guptaraghav01/100DaysOfCode/README.md

 # 100DaysOfCode
-This repository follows Angela Yu's 100 Days Of Code course on udemy
+This repository follows Dr. Angela Yu's 100 Days Of Code course on udemy and contains projects for each day from beginner to advanced exploring various topics in python.